scriptPilot/dexie-mysql-sync/README.md

     )
     ```

-Run `npm run dev` and see the task list from `testdata.sql` being logged to the console.
+Run `npm run dev` and see the task list from `testdata.sql` plus the new task being logged to the console.

 The required properties `id`, `userId`, `$created`, `$updated`, `$deleted` and `$synchronized` are set and updated automatically, you do not need to modify them manually.
 By default, UUIDv4 is used for new ids.